 Tip: Tomato juice tastes better in the air than on the ground.

 Your sleep could be easily interrupted by a screaming baby or loud passengers.
-Ear plugs wont necessarily do the tricks.
-I have often seen people relying on sleeping pills like melatonin or ambien to have an uninterrupted sleep.
+Earplugs won’t necessarily do the tricks.
+I have often seen people relying on sleeping pills like melatonin or Ambien to have uninterrupted sleep.
 I won’t recommend you to do so, since you need to be completely awake in case of an emergency.

-Pop on your noise cancellation headphone or your ear buds and play musics or sounds that would drown out the noise and would serve as your sleeping aid.
+Pop on your noise cancellation headphones or your earbuds and play music or sounds that would drown out the noise and would serve as your sleeping aid.

-Sleep Stream 2 is a great sleep inducer app that offers a specially designed binaural beats that can be intergrated into the sound experience.
+Sleep Stream 2 is a great sleep inducer app that offers specially designed binaural beats that can be integrated into the sound experience.

-Tip: Consider waking up 45 minutes before you land, you would have enough time to use the restroom and gather your things.
+Tip: Consider waking up 45 minutes before you land.
+You will have enough time to use the restroom and gather your things.
 Try to ask the attendant to pour you a cup of coffee so that you could walk off the plane fully awake.

-Carry your gadgets fully charged, if you are flying on a low cost airline you won’t have an Inflight Entertainment.
-Carry your gadgets in your hand carry, so that you can use it whenever you want.
+Carry your gadgets fully charged.
+If you are flying on a low-cost airline you won’t have an Inflight Entertainment.
+Carry your gadgets in your hand, so that you can use it whenever you want.
 Have a power pack to keep your gadgets powered up throughout the flight.

 Tip: Most airlines offering an Inflight entertainment system do have a USB output mounted right next to the screen in front of the seat or in the arm-rest.
 If you want a power socket, you may look for one under your seat.

-Consider wearing loose fitted clothes and layers, like a T-shirt with a sweater or sweatshirt over it.
+Consider wearing loose-fitted comfortable clothing and layers, like a T-shirt with a sweater or sweatshirt over it.
 The temperature in the cabin could change as per the altitude.
 Avoid wearing tight clothes which would make you more uncomfortable.
 Bring a pair of socks, and keep your feet warm and cozy.
 Make sure they are loose enough that you don’t end up with elastic band marks on your legs.

 If you’re planning to sleep, make sure your fastened seat belt is visible over your clothing or blanket.
 This way, the flight attendants won’t have to wake you up while the seat belt sign goes on.